 How It Works

-clickNsettle (CNS) is a simple and expeditious way to resolve claims and disputes valued at $25,000 or less.
+clickNsettle is a simple and expeditious way to resolve claims and disputes valued at $25,000 or less.

-CNS is an interactive, digital settlement application which offers disputing parties a means to settle cases in a confidential, quick and inexpensive manner at YOUR convenience and at YOUR computer.
-During a pre-scheduled 30 minute blind bidding session, Claimants submit demands reflective of an amount they are willing to accept to settle the case and Defendants submit offers reflective of an amount they are willing to pay to settle a case.
-If the Claimant's demand and the Defendant's offer meet the CNS settlement criteria (that is, if the bid amounts are within 30% of each other or if the Defendant's offer exceeds the Claimant's demand), the case will settle for the midpoint between the two bid amounts.
+clickNsettle is an interactive, digital settlement application which offers disputing parties a means to settle cases in a confidential, quick and inexpensive manner at YOUR convenience and at YOUR computer.
+During a pre-scheduled 30 minute eResolution Session, Claimants submit demands reflective of an amount they are willing to accept to settle the case and Respondents submit offers reflective of an amount they are willing to pay to settle a case.
+If the Claimant's demand and the Respondent's offer meet the clickNsettle settlement criteria (that is, if the bid amounts are within 30% of each other or if the Respondent's offer exceeds the Claimant's demand), the case will settle for the midpoint between the two bid amounts.
 Each party's bids are NEVER disclosed to their adversary.
 A dollar figure is ONLY revealed when the case settles and only the settlement amount is shown.

-If the case is not settled during the blind bidding process, the parties will receive an on-screen notification that a Mediator will be joining the session to virtually assist the parties with the negotiation process for up to 30 minutes.
+If the case is not settled during the eResolution Session, the parties will receive an on-screen notification that a Mediator will be initiating a Virtual Mediation to assist the parties with the negotiation process for up to another 30 minutes.

-Good Luck and enjoy using clickNsettle!
+Good luck and enjoy using clickNsettle!

-The blind bid process will last for a maximum duration of 30 minutes or until settlement is reached, whichever comes first.
+The eResolution Session will last for a maximum duration of 30 minutes or until settlement is reached, whichever comes first.

-If, at any time, during the blind bid process, the Claimant/Plaintiff's last demand is within 30% of the Respondent/Defendant's last offer or the Respondent/Defendant's last offer is higher than the Claimant/Plaintiff's last demand, the case will settle for the dollar value midpoint between the most recent bid amounts from each party.
+If, at any time, during the eResolution Session, the Claimant's last demand is within 30% of the Respondent's last offer or the Respondent's last offer is higher than the Claimant's last demand, the case will settle for the dollar value midpoint between the most recent offer/demand amounts from each party.
 The parties will receive an on-screen notification and an email confirming that the matter has settled and the dollar amount of the settlement.

-At the expiration of the 30-minute blind bid process, if the case has not been settled, the parties will receive an on-screen notification that a Mediator will be joining the session.
+At the expiration of the eResolution Session, if the case has not been settled, the parties will receive an on-screen notification that a Mediator will be joining the session.